 Conclusion

 Even though some of these approaches may not move the needle instantly in your finances, they help you create a stable monetary foundation that will help you reduce your debts over time.
-In addition, following and measuring your advancement while on this journey keeps you motivated as it suggests to you that you’re approaching your debt repayment target.
+Following and measuring your advancement while on this journey keeps you motivated as it suggests to you that you’re approaching your debt repayment target.

 If you’re experiencing any challenges reducing your debt, consult a financial planner or a credit counselor.